 The Private Advisor Group is a network of more than 300 financial advisory practices across the country.
-The assets under their management total more than $21 billion.
-The network has 637 advisors, most of whom are also broker representatives and insurance agents.
-The main office is in Morristown, New Jersey.
+The assets under their management total in the billions.
+The network has several hundred advisors, most of whom are also broker representatives and insurance agents.
+The main office of the firm is in Morristown, New Jersey.

 Private Advisor Group Background

 After founding a practice together called Morristown Financial Group, Patrick Sullivan and John Hyland saw the need for a simple and seamless compliance solution for advisories like theirs.
 So they started Private Advisor Group, which provides a proprietary compliance technology program to other independent firms.
-Today, the co-founders are the principal owners and managing directors of the “firm of firms” - and serve as financial advisors, too.
+Today, the co-founders are the principal owners (along with a few other individuals) and managing directors of the “firm of firms” - and serve as financial advisors, too.

 Private Advisor Group Types of Clients and Minimum Account Sizes

 Private Advisor Group works with both clients who are high-net-worth individuals as well as with clients who aren't.
 The firm also works with business entities, trusts, estates and charitable organizations.

 The firm generally has no minimum requirement, though certain programs may.
 For example, the Schwab Institutional Intelligent Portfolios (IIP) program, which has certain eligibility rules, requires a minimum $5,000 investment.

 The Private Advisor Group provides discretionary and non-discretionary investment management services on a wrap-fee or non-wrap-free basis.
 It also offers retirement plan consulting, insurance consulting and financial planning and related consulting services.

 To investment clients, the firm offers access to a number of third-party asset management programs sponsored by the qualifying custodians it uses: LPL Financial, Fidelity, Schwab Institutional Intelligent Portfolios and TD Ameritrade.